 August 1, 2009

-For successful deer hunts, my bet is on the hunter who adjusts to both natural and man made conditions, uses sound judgment when choosing stand locations and makes the necessary adjustments as the environment changes with the season.
+For successful deer hunts in Georgia, my bet is on the hunter who adjusts to both natural and man-made conditions, uses sound judgment when choosing stand locations, and makes the necessary adjustments as the environment changes with the season.

-Another factor that can reduce deer traffic to your permanent stand locations, feeders and food plots is human traffic.
-By late summer, it is important that your trips to stand locations be limited and that when you do visit these locations, it is important to reduce human scent left behind.
+Another factor that can reduce deer traffic to your permanent stand locations, feeders, and food plots is human traffic.
+By late summer, it is important that your trips to stand locations be limited.
+When you do visit these locations, it is important to reduce the human scent left behind.
 If you are visiting your stands and feeders just to check for fresh deer sign, stop.
-Trust your stand location choices, fill your feeders and work the food plots early enough that your present is no longer required long before season opens and it is time to hunt.
+Trust your stand location choices, fill your feeders.
+Work the food plots early enough that your presence is no longer required long before the season opens.
 Repeated trips will inevitably leave behind human scent and prevent deer from visiting.
 Your best chances of a successful deer hunting stand are those less visited by you the hunter.
 If you do visit your stand locations before your early season hunts, take care to use quality scent elimination products and strategies.
-It is a good idea to use different routes to and from your hunting areas before during and after hunting season.
+Use different routes to and from your hunting areas before during and after hunting season.
 The point is that you don’t want a human scent trail caused by repeated visits to your stands.

-With this in mind, you will also want to choose future permanent stand locations that are close to natural food sources when possible.
-Another good strategy is to place your stands between natural food sources, between food and water sources or between food or water sources and deer bedding areas.
+With this in mind, you will also want to choose future permanent stand locations.
+Those should be close to natural food sources when possible.
+Another good strategy is to place your stands between natural food sources, between food and water sources, or between food or water sources and deer bedding areas.

-If you believe this is the case, try to locate a creek bed, small pond or any other water source, no matter how small.
-Chances are that if you find water, you will find fresh deer signs.
+If you believe this is the case, try to locate a creek bed.
+Find a small pond, or any other water source, no matter how small.
+Chances are that if you find water, you will find fresh whitetail deer signs.
 Even if a creek appears to be dried up, search up and down the creek bed for any remaining pools of water and look for deer signs.
-Once you find water and fresh deer sign, consider using a portable deer stand to set up on this location for early season success.
+Once you find water and fresh deer sign, consider using a portable deer stand to set up on this location for early-season success.